 Use interfaces to the C programming language where the other language system(s) are not covered by ISO/IEC 8652, but the other language systems have interfacing to C.

 Make explicit checks on all return values from foreign system code artifacts, for example by using the 'Valid attribute or by performing explicit tests to ensure that values returned by inter-language calls conform to the expected representation and semantics of the SPARK application.

+Note the caveat on how SPARK handles ‘Valid, see 6.6 Conversions.

 Dynamically-linked Code and Self-modifying Code [NYY]

 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK, which supports neither dynamic linking nor self-modifying code.
-The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then it is still difficult to achieve.
+The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then, it is still difficult to achieve.

 6.49 Library Signature [NSQ]